Skip to main content

 Built-in HTTP Components

 InterSystems IRIS® data platform provides built-in business hosts that use the HTTP adapters, allowing you to add HTTP support to a production without creating a custom business service or business operation.
-If you need a business service that uses the HTTP inbound adapter, you can add EnsLib.HTTP.GenericServiceOpens in a new tab to the production.
-Similarly, a production that needs to leverage the HTTP outbound adapter can use EnsLib.HTTP.GenericOperationOpens in a new tab.
+This page briefly introduces them, as well as the generic HTTP message class.

-InterSystems IRIS also provides a message class designed to carry a HTTP request or response through a production.
+InterSystems IRIS provides a message class designed to carry a HTTP request or response through a production.
 This message class, EnsLib.HTTP.GenericMessageOpens in a new tab, includes the headers and body of the HTTP request.
-In some cases, it may be useful to construct a EnsLib.HTTP.GenericMessage from scratch and then send it out using EnsLib.HTTP.GenericOperation.
+In some cases, it may be useful to construct a EnsLib.HTTP.GenericMessageOpens in a new tab from scratch and then send it out using EnsLib.HTTP.GenericOperationOpens in a new tab.
 This process consists of building the body and populating the headers before creating the new message.
 The following is an example:

 // Build the header